 Reference documents are the latest from the date of issuance of these guidelines.
 Readers have to consider that some will be amended or revoked and care should be taken to follow up with the most up to date information.

+further reading

+Insert text if required.

 CRITERIA FOR PROVIDING AIS AtoN